 She is married to Thruston Morton, Founder of Global Endowment Management, an investment management firm in Charlotte, NC, and former CEO and CIO of DUMAC, LLC.
 They have two daughters, Whitney and Catie.

-Elected to the Duke University Board of Trustees in 2015, Ms. Morton is chair of the Governance Committee and a member of the Executive Committee and the Graduate and Professional Education and Research Committee.
+Elected to the Duke University Board of Trustees in 2015, Ms. Morton is chair of the Governance Committee and a member of the Executive Committee, the Graduate and Professional Education and Research Committee, and the Climate Change and Sustainability Strategic Task Force.